friemen/zackzack/README.md

 Here are some points that I have to make up my mind about:

+In my setup each *view* gets its own channel, and all channels are registered in a central map.
 Are there any general rules that determine the process+channel topology?

 How can input focus be controlled?
 The decision, where to take the focus to, could be part of an action or, more general, in an